 B i o g r a p h y

-Deborah studied in Leuven (Belgium) at Luca School of Arts with Gerda Lombaerts and Dina Grossberger and at Conservatorium van Amsterdam with Sasja Hunnego after which she worked on her vocal technique with Rosemary Joshua.
+Deborah studied in Leuven at Luca School of Arts with Gerda Lombaerts and Dina Grossberger and at the Conservatorium van Amsterdam with Sasja Hunnego, after which she continued to perfect her vocal technique with Rosemary Joshua.